a2essiol3nzi/dwm_rice/README.md

 # Suckless-ricing
-My dwm customization!
+My dwm rice!

-I personally made the statusbar (scripts folder) according to my preferences it could be modified in better probably.

-The icons are visibile only if you use a font that support them.

-There are also some scripts for shutdown, volume, etc.
+I added some scripts, and some tools/patches by suckless.
+Every patch and tools has its folder, so it's easy to understand.

 ## Notes
-I use Endeavouros.
+- I use Endeavouros.
+- The icons are visibile only if you use a font that support them.